-Figure 61.
+Figure 65.
 Removing the power button

 - 1. Remove the two (M2x2.5) screws that secure the power button to the palm-rest assembly. - 2.
-Lift the power button off the palm-rest assembly.
+Lift the power button, along with the cable off the palm-rest assembly.

 Installing the power button